 Participants

 Participants were 176 college undergraduates (122 male, 53 female) at a large Midwestern university participating for partial course credit.
-We can’t recall why we collected this particular sample size.
-Probably we had hoped to collect 50 per cell and fell a little short.
+We had hoped to collect 50 per cell, but the semester ended before the target sample size was reached..

 The study was advertised as a study of political attitudes.
 Each session lasted approximately 30 minutes.
 All research activity was reviewed and approved by the University of Missouri’s institutional review board.
 Participants were chiefly White (78%), with some African-American (13%), Asian (3%), and bi-racial (5%) participants.
 Three percent identified as Latino.